andereld/progark/README.markdown

 #### Game
 The Game module keeps track of the two players and their boards.
 ##### Fields
-player1: String.
+* `player1`: String.
 Username of the first player.
-player2: String.
+* `player2`: String.
 Username of the second player.
-board1: Board.
+* `board1`: Board.
 The board which player1 shoots at.
-board2: Board.
+* `board2`: Board.
 The board which player2 shoots at.

 #### Board
 The Board module contains a 1D array of 100 Cell objects (10x10).
 ##### Fields
-board: 1D Array of the 100 (10x10) Cell objects for this board.
+* `board`: Array.
+1D Array of the 100 (10x10) Cell objects for this board.

 #### Cell
 ##### Fields
-isShip.
-Boolean.
-True if this Cell represents a part of a ship. isHit.
-Boolean.
+* `isShip`: Boolean.
+True if this Cell represents a part of a ship.
+* `isHit`: Boolean.
 True if this Cell has been fired at.
 Initially false.

 ### Heroku setup